openshift/compliance-operator/README.md

 ```
 $ oc get pods -w
 ```

-At the moment, the scan result can only be viewed with:
+When the scan is done, the operator would change the state of the OpenScap object to "Done" and all the pods would be "Completed".
+You can then view the results in configmaps, e.g.:
 ```
+$ oc get cm
+NAME                                                DATA   AGE
+example-openscap-ip-10-0-133-236.ec2.internal-pod   1      7m17s
+example-openscap-ip-10-0-134-19.ec2.internal-pod    1      7m19s
+example-openscap-ip-10-0-152-226.ec2.internal-pod   1      7m20s
+example-openscap-ip-10-0-156-38.ec2.internal-pod    1      7m19s
+example-openscap-ip-10-0-162-167.ec2.internal-pod   1      7m20s
+example-openscap-ip-10-0-166-21.ec2.internal-pod    1      7m19s
-$ oc logs $PODNAME
+$ oc describe cm/example-openscap-ip-10-0-133-236.ec2.internal-pod
 ```

-The pods are not garbage-collected automatically, but are owned by the CRD, so removing the CRD removes the pods.
+The pods and the configMaps are not garbage-collected automatically, but are owned by the CRD, so removing the CRD removes the pods.

 ## TODO
-- log reporting via a configmap or a volume
+- using a configMap for reporting is not very nice using a volume would be nicer
+  - but using a volume across nodes seems to be tricky, maybe we could at least collect the configMap contents to the volume?
+  - alternatively, provide a command line tool to fetch results from the configMap
 - packaging
 - permissions
-    - service account, RBAC
+  - tighten up, service account, RBAC
 - use a NodeSelector to select the nodes to scan
 - should the operator be cluster-wise and nor require its own namespace?
 - container todo:
-    - the host mount/chroot is hardcoded at the moment, this should be configured by the operator via env var
-    - the container should probably use an entrypoint
+  - Use UBI as the base image, not Fedora